sdiehl28/tutorial-website/content/_index.md

 The first project will use a popular dataset from Kaggle, the Titanic dataset.

 Within the context of refining the predictive model, links to tutorial Jupyter notebooks will be presented.
 These tutorials focus on mechanics, such as how to use Pandas.
-The project notebooks on the model building process, that is, putting all the steps together and iteratively refining them.
+The project notebooks focus on the model building process, that is, putting all the steps together and iteratively refining them.

 #### Posts and Reviews of Books, Courses and Tools